 (Jan-March)

-• The Charter provides a consistent mantra for action, the first step towards a national ambition to close the workforce digital skills gap.
+• Designed by the workstream team, the Workforce Digital Skill Charter provides a consistent mantra for action, the first step towards a national ambition to close the workforce digital skills gap.

 Working group led by: